 You can read the full press release below.

 About Riccardo Robecchi

-Living just outside of Milan, Italy, I got the the passion for music listening as a legacy from my father and my grandfather.
+Living between Milan, Italy and London, UK, I got the the passion for music listening as a legacy from my father and my grandfather.

 I am currently studying Computer Science at Università degli Studi di Milano.
 I also happen to have reported on technology for major Italian publications since 2011.